toluaina/toluaina.github.io/docs/env-vars/index.md

 PGSync uses the [dotenv](https://github.com/theskumar/python-dotenv) module for reading a .env file.
-You can place your environment variables in a .env file located at the root of your application.
+You can declare environment variables in a .env file located at the root of your application.

 Alternatively, you can set environment variables manually. e.g